Disability loans: What are they and how do they work?

 - Worker’s compensation: You may be eligible for workers’ compensation if you have a work-related injury or illness.
 The process for filing a claim may differ from state to state, so research the process and complete all necessary steps.
 Also, depending on your state’s regulations, you may be eligible for additional disability benefits if your injury has deemed you unable to work.

-- Cash advances: Cash advances are a form of credit card debt, and the money you borrow will need to be repaid.
-Keep in mind the interest rate for cash advances is much higher than your regular credit card APR, so this can be an expensive option.
-A cash advance is a short-term loan that allows you to use your credit card to borrow the cash you need.
-This can be done at an ATM or through a bank that offers advances.
+- Cash advances: A cash advance is a form of credit card debt, and the money you borrow must be repaid.
+But the interest rate for cash advances is much higher than your regular credit card APR, so this can be an expensive option.
+With that in mind, cash advances are accessible and can be done at an ATM or through a bank that offers advances.

 - Disability insurance: Disability insurance pays a portion of your income if you are disabled and unable to work.
 There are two forms: short- and long-term, which come with different amounts of coverage and waiting periods.
 You may be able to sign up for an employer-sponsored plan or buy an individual plan from a broker or insurance company.